-Producing the full Premier League fixture list for 2018/19, which will be announced at 09:00am BST on Thursday 14 June, is no random draw.
+Producing the full Premier League fixture list for 2018/19 is no random draw.

 It is the result of a meticulous and painstaking process that lasts almost half a year and involves the scheduling of 2,036 matches across the top four divisions in England.

 The man behind the list is Glenn Thompson, of Atos, a veteran compiler who has collated about 60,000 matches since taking on the role in 1992.
 He explains how the list is compiled.

 When does the work on the next season's fixture list start?

 Glenn Thompson: At the start of the year.
 That's when I get the playing dates from the Premier League.

 The whole thing is built up putting in the international dates from FIFA, then the European club competitions, then the Football Association adds in the dates for its competitions and what you are left with are the dates when you can play league and League Cup matches.